 The single biggest factor in improving the health of children is the availability of clean water.
-Wherever King’s Kids Africa builds an orphan home, school or church, it will ensure that fresh water (through boring a shallow or deep well, spring capping or rain water collection) and sanitary facilities (generally pit latrines) will be provided, unless otherwise available nearby.
-Along with fresh water, King’s Kids Africa will provide training on proper sanitation and hygiene – the simple washing of hands and dishes.
+Wherever King’s Kids Africa builds an orphan home, it will ensure that fresh water (through boring a shallow or deep well, spring capping or rain water collection) and sanitary facilities (generally pit latrines) will be provided, unless otherwise available nearby.

 Sustainable development remains elusive for many African countries, including Uganda, with poverty remaining a major challenge.
 The lack of modern energy services is a major obstacle to sustainable development in rural Uganda, but King’s Kids Africa is committed to working alongside local communities to find solutions.
-King’s Kids Africa will network with other NGOs to identify and develop sustainable opportunities suitable for rural villages, including agriculture (e.g. farming and livestock), textiles (e.g. sewing), and micro-loans for small entrepreneurial business opportunities.
+King’s Kids Africa will network with other NGOs to identify and develop sustainable opportunities suitable for rural villages, including agriculture (e.g. farming and livestock) and textiles (e.g. sewing).